georgeberry/blayers/README.md

     return gaussian_link_exp(mu, y)
 ```

-### Pure numpyro
+All `AdaptiveLayer` is doing is writing Numpyro for you under the hood.
+This

-All BLayers is doing is writing Numpyro for you under the hood.
-This model is exacatly equivalent to writing the following, just using way less code.
+model is exacatly equivalent to writing the following, just using way less code.

 ```python
 from numpyro import distributions, sample